anna-money/aio-request/README.md

 # Request strategies
 The following strategies are supported:
+0. Single attempt.
+Only one attempt is sent.
 1. Sequential.
 Attempts are sent sequentially with delays between them.
 1. Parallel.
 Attempts are sent in parallel one by one with delays between them.